 Ukraine’s months-long counteroffensive at the crossroads

-Al Jazeera’s Defence Editor Alex Gatopoulos explains how Ukraine’s troops appear to be nearing a breakthrough.
+Ukraine’s troops appear to be nearing a breakthrough, slowly edging south in the Zaporizhia region.

 A critical juncture has been reached in Ukraine’s months-long counteroffensive.
 After weeks of difficult battles, Ukrainian forces have slowly edged south in the Zaporizhia region, taking hamlet after hamlet as Russian forces try to keep them at bay.

-The counteroffensive in the south is just one part of a significant push along a vast front line, stretching from Vasilivka in Zaporizhia to the city of Donetsk in the eastern region of Donbas and up to Bahmut, a city north of Donetsk to the outskirts of Kupiansk in northeastern Ukraine.
+The counteroffensive in the south is just one part of a significant push along a vast front line, stretching from Vasilivka in Zaporizhia to the city of Donetsk in the eastern region of Donbas and up to Bakhmut, a city north of Donetsk to the outskirts of Kupiansk in northeastern Ukraine.
 This does not even include the strikes and raids on Crimea and from across the Dnipro River from the city of Kherson to the Black Sea.

 There has been widespread speculation that somehow Ukraine’s advance in the south has stalled or at the very best been limited.
 In reality, its soldiers have had to make their way across open ground through a maze of well-placed fortified positions and trenches.